Size-varying reversible causal graph dynamics: The conflict between reversibility and node creation/destruction

 {\bf Issue 3.} Both the above no-go theorems rely on naming issues.
 In order to bypass them, one may drop names altogether, and work with graphs modulo isomorphisms.
-Doing this however is terribly inconvenient.
-Basic statements such as ``the neighbourhood of $u$ determines what will happen at $u$''---needed to formalize the fact the network evolves according to nearest-neighbours interactions---are no longer possible if we cannot speak of $u$.\\ Still, because these are networks and not mere graphs, we can designate a node relative to another by giving a path from one to the other (the successive ports that lead to it).
-It then suffices to have one privileged pointed vertex acting as the origin, to be able to designate any vertex relative to it\VL{\footnote{Having an origin is also mandatory for defining the Gromov-Hausdorff metric, which allows for a topological characterization of these dynamics in the style of Curtys-Hedlund for Cellular Automata.}}.
+Doing this, however, is quite inconvenient.
+Basic statements such as ``the neighbourhood of $u$ determines what will happen at $u$''---needed to formalize the fact the network evolves according to nearest-neighbours interactions---are no longer possible if we cannot speak of $u$.\\ Still, having chosen networks that are not mere graphs (edges are between the ports of the nodes) we can designate a node relative to another by giving a path from one to the other (the successive ports that lead to it).
+It then suffices to have one privileged pointed vertex acting as `the origin', to be able to designate any vertex relative to it\footnote{Having an origin is also mandatory for defining the Gromov-Hausdorff-Cantor metric, which allows for a topological characterization of these dynamics in the style of Curtys-Hedlund for Cellular Automata.}.
 Then, the invariance under isomorphisms is almost trivial, as nodes have no name.
-All we need is to enforce invariance under shifting the origin.
-If $X_u$ stands for $X$ with its origin shifted along path $u$, then there must exist some successor function $R_X:V(X)\longrightarrow V(F(X))$ such that $F(X_u)=F(X)_{R_X(u)}$.
-But it turns out that this even milder condition, taken together with reversibility, again forbids node creation but for a finite number of graphs---as was proven in \cite{ArrighiRC}.\\ Intuitively, node creation between $X$ and $F(X)$ augments the number of ways in which the graph can be pointed at.
-This again endangers the bijectivity that should hold between the sets of shifts $\{X_u\}_{u\in X}$ and $\{F(X)\}_{u'\in F(X}$. \VL{Sometimes it can happen that $F(X)$ has a symmetry $F(X)_{u'}=F(X)_{v'}$ with $u'\neq v'$, in which case both $u'$ and $v'$ can be infanted by a single node $u$.
-This symmetries, however, are global properties which the local rule cannot see.
-In order to warranty reversibility, the dynamics must therefore be vertex-preserving except in a finite number of cases.}
+The one thing that remains to enforce is invariance under shifting the origin.
+Namely, if $X_u$ stands for $X$ with its origin shifted along the path $u$, then there must exist some successor function $R_X:V(X)\longrightarrow V(F(X))$ such that $F(X_u)=F(X)_{R_X(u)}$.
+But it turns out that this seemingly mild condition, when taken together with reversibility, again forbids node creation but for a finite number of graphs---as was proven in \cite{ArrighiRCGD}.\\ Intuitively, node creation between $X$ and $F(X)$ augments the number of ways in which the graph can be pointed at, i.e. the number of possible origins.
+This, except in a handful of cases\footnote{Sometimes it can happen that $F(X)$ has a symmetry $F(X)_{u'}=F(X)_{v'}$ with $u'\neq v'$, in which case both $u'$ and $v'$ can be created by a single node $u$.
+These symmetries, however, are global properties which the local rule cannot see.
+In order to warranty reversibility, the dynamics must therefore be vertex-preserving except in a finite number of cases.}, again endangers the bijectivity that should hold between the sets of shifts $\{X_u\}_{u\in V(X)}$ and $\{F(X)_{u'}\}_{u'\in V(F(X))}$.